The Convergence series

 Where we look affects how we feel.

 This is an experiment in working with the movement of visual attention and how it feels to orient to different directions.
 I am using the flute to represent gaze direction, and voice as the sensor of the space.
 This piece investigates the relationship between gaze, sound and the sensing of space by the body.
+How it feels to orient to different directions.

-Down: Defensive submission/contraction.
-Mono, no reverb.
+Down= defensive submission & contraction.
+The sound is mono, minimal reverb.
 A droning monologue with nonsense content that cannot travel anywhere.
 Underneath a voice that is trying to travel.

 Earlier Work